apache/mahout/website/developers/how-to-release.md

 * If you are outside the US, then svn.apache.org may not resolve to the main US-based Subversion servers.
 (Compare the IP address you get for svn.apache.org with svn.us.apache.org to see if they are different.)
 This will cause problems during the release since it will create a revision and then immediately access, but, there is a replication lag of perhaps a minute to the non-US servers.
 To temporarily force using the US-based server, edit your equivalent of /etc/hosts and map the IP address of svn.us.apache.org to svn.apache.org.
-* Create the release candidate: `mvn -Pmahout-release,apache-release release:prepare release:perform`
+* Create the release candidate: `mvn -Pmahout-release,apache-release release:prepare release:perform`; to add credentials for source control use `mvn -Dusername=myusername -Dpassword='mypassword' -Papache-release release:prepare release:perform`

 * If you have problems authenticating to svn.apache.org, try adding to the command line `-Dusername=USERNAME -Dpassword=PASSWORD`
 * If there is an issue first try doing: